w3c/trace-context/spec/50-privacy.md

 Tracing systems MUST NOT include any personally identifiable information in the `tracestate` header.

 Platforms and tracing systems extremely sensitive to personal information exposure MAY implement selective removal of values corresponding to the unknown keys.
 This mutation of the `tracestate` field is not forbidden, but highly discouraged.
 As it defeats the purpose of this field for allowing multiple tracing systems to collaborate.

-*NOTE*: Should we restart the trace in this situation?